oneconvergence/dkube-examples/insurance/readme.md

    - Transformer Image: ocdr/dkube-datascience-tf-cpu:v2.0.0-16
    - Transfomer code: \<your-code-repo\>
    - Transformer Script: insurance/transformer.py
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit Deployment using the "Submit" button at the bottom of the screen <br><br>
- - Deployment can be viewed from the "Deployment" menu on the left of the screen
+ - Deployment can be viewed from the "Deployments" menu on the left of the screen
    - Details of the deployment can be viewed by selecting \<your-deploy-name\> (chosen during submission)

 ## Create Kubeflow Pipeline